-We elaborate the detail of the generation process of our Kubric-MRig dataset.
-Note that we implement our generation process referring to the Movi script, which is introduced in Kubric~\cite{greff2021kubric}.
-The main concern of our dataset is to avoid the potential ambiguity between camera and object motion, particularly when dynamic objects are excessively prominent than static ones.
-For instance, objects moving at the same velocity as the camera against a plain white background will appear stationary from the camera's perspective.
+We provide a detailed explanation of the generation process for our Kubric-MRig dataset.
+Note that our generation process is implemented based on the Movi script, as introduced in Kubric~\cite{greff2021kubric}.
+A primary concern in our dataset design is to mitigate potential ambiguity between camera and object motion, particularly when dynamic objects are excessively more prominent than static ones.

 To construct each scene, we begin by selecting 15 to 35 objects from the Google Scanned Objects~\cite{downs2022google} dataset.
 We then place 10 to 20 of these objects on the ground plane, while positioning the remaining objects suspended in the air.
 To achieve natural-looking motion, we apply physics simulations to the dynamic objects, ensuring their movements closely resemble real-world dynamics.
 We point out that the objects on the ground plane exhibit dynamic motion due to collisions with each other, resulting in complex and realistic dynamics for each scene.